uzairswati530/local/README.md

-#this is my lacal file
+#this is my local file